Renovation & Extension Approval Pathway Tool NSW

 No. It is a rough NSW pathway guide only and should not be treated as legal, certification, council or planning advice.

 Sometimes yes, if the work is very low impact and meets all relevant standards.
-But that depends on the actual project, site and controls.
+This depends on the actual project, site and controls.

 5. What if my project involves heritage, hazards or strata issues?